JGAntunes/pulsarcast/report-draft.md

 ### 3.2.2 Siena

-Siena(TODO reference to Siena) is a content based pub-sub system built on top a centralised broker mesh topology.
+Siena(TODO reference to Siena) is a content based pub-sub system built on top of a centralised broker mesh topology.
 Siena does not make any assumptions on how the communication between servers and client-server works, as this is not vital for the system to work.
 Instead, for server to server communication, it provides a set of options ranging from P2P communication to a more hierarchical structure, each with its respective advantages and shortcomings.

 Events in Siena are treated as a set of typed attributes with values.
 Consequently, subscriptions (or *event filters* as they are referred to in Siena) select events by specifying a set of attributes and constraints on its values.

-Supports advertisements
+When issuing a new subscription, a client sends its subscription to its broker node, which then forwards it throughout the network.
+At each node, the subscription leaves some state behind, identifying it and the neighbour which previously forwarded the message.
+This is crucial, for this will be the dissemination paths that events will follow when travelling through the network.
+Siena also defines an interesting concept of *subscription coverage*.
+A subscription *S* is covered by a subscription *M* if, whenever *S* is matched by an event *e*, then *M* is matched by *e* as well.
+Although a simple concept, it saves a considerable overhead during subscription dissemination and processing.
+A broker that detects a link with a more general subscription, won't need to forward subscriptions that are covered by it.

+Event dissemination will work based on the previously set state at each broker node.
+In the end events will technically follow the reverse paths of the subscriptions.
+A detail worth noting is that Siena optimises for *downstream replication*, that is, events should be routed as one copy as far as possible and should replicate only downstream.

+Interestingly enough Siena also proposed another influential idea, which is the idea of *advertisements*.
+This concept could be viewed as a reverse subscription.The concept is simple, a node advertises to the network the type of content it is producing.
+In this paradigm, advertisements are propagated throughout the network and when a subscription is issued, it follows the paths previously set by the advertisements, effectively *activating* the path.
+Events are then forwarded trough these activated paths.

 ### 3.2.3 Scribe